maxijonson/code-lock/README.md

 ### Craftable

 The lock has a custom crafting recipe that allows everyone to craft them, providing they have the ressources.
+Use the following recipe to craft it.

 ### Enter and forget